NGEN-Room/Student-Journal/Reflctions/Session-two.md

-## Tuesday Session - Creating good habits
+## Thrid Session - Creating good habits
 - What is a habit you would like to develop? why?

 - What are somethings you could do to make this habit happen?